Communicating with contacts

 Prepare some notes first about what you will say to your contacts.

-• Start with warmer contacts (e.g. family, friends) first to build your confidence.
+- Start with warmer contacts (e.g. family and friends) to build your confidence.

-• Anticipate the obstacles – perhaps they are too busy to give you what you asked for?
-Ask if there might be a better time – make sure you offer to fit round them.
+- Anticipate the obstacles – perhaps they are too busy to respond immediately.
+Ask if there might be a better time – make sure you offer to fit around them.

-• Be reasonable in your request: Ask for an easily manageable amount of time – 20 minutes is often long enough to get some real value from a meeting but not too long to sound off-putting.
-Be flexible on timing, remember they may be offereing this meeting in their own time.
+- Be reasonable in your request: ask for an easily manageable amount of time – 20 minutes is often long enough to get some real value from a meeting but not too long to sound off-putting.
+Be flexible on timing, remember they may be offering to meet with you in their own time.

 Approaching a contact in writing

-A written approach or speculative letter is similar to a covering letter, and should outline a short summary of who you are and what you are doing currently (if they don’t already know), your future plans and make it clear why you are writing to them.
+A written approach or speculative letter is similar to a covering letter.
+Start with a short summary of who you are and what you are doing currently (if they don’t already know), your future plans and a clear explanation of why you are writing to them.
 Include any relevant experience, research etc you have already done related to your career/sector of interest.
 The less ‘warm’ your contact the more composed and formal your approach will need to be.

-Some people can receive 100+ emails a day so an email from someone you don’t know can get overlooked.
-If you don’t get a response within a week or so, try a different approach – phone, or try a letter in the post.
-Receiving a real letter can be a novelty nowadays, so you may stand out.
-However, do give them your phone and email contact details, or even follow up with a phone call or email, where you can remind them of the letter.
+Some people can receive 100+ emails each day so an email from someone you don’t know can get overlooked.
+If you don’t get a response within a week or so, try a different approach – phone or send a letter in the post.
+Receiving a real letter can be a novelty nowadays so you may stand out.
+However do include your phone and email contact details, or even follow up with a phone call or email to remind them of the letter.

 Approaching a contact verbally

-For verbal approaches, a technique worth practising is your ‘30 second CV’ or ‘elevator pitch’ – a short summary of who you are, what you have done so far (e.g. work experience, part-time work, researching careers) and what you are looking for their help with.
-You can make this much more informal for close contacts such as friends and family, but make sure you have something ready which you could say to a complete stranger.
+For verbal approaches, a technique worth practising is your ‘30 second CV’ or ‘elevator pitch’ – a targeted summary of who you are, what you have done so far (e.g. work experience, part-time work, researching careers) and what you are looking for their help with.
+You can make this much more informal for close contacts such as friends and family, but ensure you prepare something ready to say to a complete stranger.
 You never know when you might bump into someone unexpectedly, e.g. at a party or family gathering.

-“Hi, my name is Sam Routledge, I’m a final year Biology student at The University of Manchester.
+“Hi, my name is Sam Routledge, I’m a final-year Biology student at The University of Manchester.
 I recently finished a summer internship with Remtech Health Products over the summer and really enjoyed it, so I’m looking for a career in sales and marketing when I graduate.
-My uncle, David Routledge, mentioned that you work in sales: could you spare a few minutes to tell me about your job?
+My neighbour, Claire Smith, mentioned that you work in sales: could you spare a few minutes to tell me about your job?
 I would really like to find out how you got into sales and how your career has developed.”

-There are many videos on Youtube that show in more detail how 30 second CVs or elevator pitches work, and how you can practise.
-The more you practise – and do it, the easier it will get!
+Many videos on YouTube show in more detail how 30-second CVs or elevator pitches work, and how you can practise.
+The more you do it, the easier it will get!

 What if you don't get a reply?

-It is likely that not everyone you approach will respond to you.
-Don’t take it personally if they dont reply, they may get many requests, be on leave or very busy.
+Not everyone you approach will likely respond to you.
+Don’t take it personally if they don't reply, they may get many requests, be on leave or be very busy.
 A 50% success rate for cold contacts would be fairly good!

 Meeting a contact